abbradar/netwire/README.md

 wire, but it's really not.
 Surprisingly there is no crazy algebra or complicated numerical algorithm going on under the hood.
 Integrating over time requires one addition and one division each frame.
-So there is nothing wrong with using it extensively to animate your scene.
+So there is nothing wrong with using it extensively to animate a scene or to move objects in a game.

 Sometimes categorical composition and the applicative interface can be inconvenient, in which case you may choose to use the arrow interface.